On cylindrical smooth rational Fano fourfolds: Cylinders in the complement of singular cubic threefolds

 \section{Cylinders in the complement of singular cubic threefolds}

 \begin{prop} Let $W$ be any cubic hypersurface in $\Bbb P^4$ whose singular locus contains a line $\ell$.
 Then $\Bbb P^4\backslash W$ contains a cylinder. \end{prop}

-We remark that the proof is similar to \cite[Proposition 3.7 and Lemma 3.10]{KPZ14}.
+We remark that our proof is similar to \cite[Proposition 3.7 and Lemma 3.10]{KPZ14}.
 The authors show that the complement of a cubic surface in $\Bbb P^3$ contains a cylinder whenever the surface has a singularity worse than an $A_2$-singularity.
+Even more is true.
+Note that the complement of a cubic surface with at worst du Val singularities in $\Bbb P^3$ is cylindrical if and only if it is singular (see \cite{CPW16a,Par20}).

 \begin{proof} Let $P$ and $V$ be two vector spaces of dimension $2$ and $5$, respectively, such that $\ell = \Bbb P(P) \subset \Bbb P(V) = \Bbb P^4$.
 Furthermore, we pick a generic linear subspace $\Bbb P^2=\Bbb P(V^\prime)\subset \Bbb P(V)$ of codimension $2$ such that the composition $V^\prime \subset V \twoheadrightarrow V/P$ is an isomorphism or, equivalently, that $V^\prime \oplus P = V$.